-Welcoming, Celebrating and Protecting DEI in your Organization
+Welcoming, Celebrating and Protecting DEI (Diversity, Equity & Inclusion) in your Organization

 “Diversity is being invited to the party.
 Inclusion is being asked to dance.”

-Our country has experienced protests through this year and, as a result, we are evolving as a nation as we discover and explore our history, biases and voices.
-This session offers an opportunity to separate fact from fiction, talk about these issues in a non-political way and to take a deep dive on how to incorporate DEI as a way of leading and operating in the world.
+Our country has experienced protests throughout this year and, as a result, we are evolving as a nation as we discover and explore our history, biases and voices.
+This session offers an opportunity to separate fact from fiction, talk about these issues in a non-political way and to take a deep dive on how to incorporate DEI (Diversity, Equity & Inclusion) as a way of leading and operating in the world.

 This talk is for you if: